 05.02 Inspection Report Cover Page

 The report cover page gives a brief summary of information about the inspection.
-It contains the docket/certificate number, report number, Enterprise Identifier or Cost Activity Code, licensee, facility name , location, dates of inspection, names and titles of participating inspectors, and name and title of the approving NRC branch chief or manager.
+It contains the docket/certificate number, report number, Enterprise Identifier or Cost Activity Code, licensee, facility name (including the applicable units), location (City, State abbreviation), dates of inspection, names and titles of participating inspectors, and name and title of the approving NRC branch chief or manager.

 The report number sequence is as follows: Docket No. (eight digits)/Year (four digits) followed by the sequential number of the report in that year.
 The inspection report number sequence depends on the material type (byproduct, source, special nuclear material, etc.).
 Examples include 0500XXXX/20YY00X or 0400XXXX/20YY00X.